New Zealand statement to the twenty third session of the conference of states parties to the chemical weapons convention

 The Conference of the States Parties and Review Conferences should be open and inclusive events.
 New Zealand regrets that the General Committee was unable to come to a consensus on the need to include all civil society applicants.

 Finally, we welcome the new States Parties to the Convention since 2013.
 We urge the four countries that have not acceded to the Chemical Weapons Convention to do so as a priority.
-Universalisation of this important treaty, and the destruction of all chemical weapons, is the best way to ensure that – 100 years after their horrific use in the Great War - chemical weapons truly become history.
+Universalization of this important treaty, and the destruction of all chemical weapons, is the best way to ensure that – 100 years after their horrific use in the Great War - chemical weapons truly become history.

 Thank you, Chair.
 I hereby request that this statement be circulated as an official statement of this Conference.